microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 ## Diagnostic information

 All contents in the response that are not used in the previous steps are for diagnostics purpose only (including strings in **message** fields).
-It is not recommended to make a dependency on these contents as they might change without notice.
+We don't recommemd that you take a dependency on these contents as they might change without notice.

 ## Special case handling